-Ambitious plans to develop a 100MW* portfolio of hydroelectric power and rural distribution projects in East and Southern Africa – which will provide improved energy access for nearly 3 million people when fully completed – have been given a helping hand in the form of a USD 2.5m convertible loan from REPP.
+Ambitious plans to develop a 100MW* portfolio of hydroelectric power and rural distribution projects in East and Southern Africa – which will provide improved energy access for up to 10 million people when fully completed – have been given a helping hand in the form of a USD 2.5m convertible loan from REPP.

 Virunga Power had been raising investment to fund its corporate expansion and project development expenses after building up an advanced pipeline of run-of-river projects in Burundi, Kenya, Tanzania and Zambia.

-REPP committed the loan during the company’s USD 5m Series A corporate financing round in December 2018, with the EU-funded Electrification Financing Initiative (ElectriFI) providing the other USD 2.5m.
+REPP committed the loan during the company’s Series A corporate financing round in December 2018, with the EU-funded Electrification Financing Initiative (ElectriFI) providing the other USD 2.5m.

 Virunga Power employs a unique “grid-as-anchor” approach to rural electrification by combining MW-scale, contracted generation with thousands of new household connections to surrounding communities through grid-connected mini-grids.

 This is not the first time REPP has supported Virunga Power.
-In June 2017 REPP committed USD 751,000 in development capital for a pair of run-of-river hydropower plants in Kenya with a combined generating capacity of 10MW.
+In June 2017 REPP committed USD 751,000 in development capital for a pair of run-of-river hydropower plants in Kenya with a combined generating capacity of 15MW.

 * This figure is only expected to be reached post-2023.
-The first plant is expected to reach financial close in 2021 with approximately 2.4MW generating capacity.
+The first plant is expected to reach financial close in 2023 with approximately 11MW generating capacity.